Investing in wine can be profitable if you follow some key rules. iDealwine shares its 5 golden rules for judicious wine investment.

 - Dedicate a large part of your cellar to the traditional regions (Bordeaux, Burgundy, Rhône)

 Vary your wine regions but don’t forget the classics!
+Why?
+Quite simply because the big names are known worldwide.
+Adding them to your collection not only creates an insurance policy, storing proven assets, but they should also be easy to resell, if that is what you choose to do.
 The wines of Bordeaux, Burgundy and the Rhône must always represent the majority of wines in a cellar for investment.
-Think about the finest Burgundys, including white wines, but also the rising stars of Bordeaux and the Rhone (especially in the lesser-known appellations of the southern Rhone).
-For these regions, where fine wines can reach colossal sums, it’s important to also choose lesser-known gems.
+Think about the finest Burgundys, including the white wines, but also the rising stars of Bordeaux and the Rhone (especially in the appellations in the southern Rhone which are still have attractive prices).
+For the regions where fine wines can reach colossal sums, it’s important to also choose lesser-known gems.

-Good to know: in 2017, Bordeaux represented 47% of the value exchanged in our auctions.
+Good to know: In 2021, Bordeaux represented 41% of the volume and 34% of the value exchanged in our auctions.
 It’s therefore important to keep some “essential” wines such as the crus classes.

 - Choose good vintages

-This is one of the most important points: you have to choose good wines but in good vintages!
-It’s important to choose vintages that are at once of good quality and made for aging.
-This is for a simple reason: wine is not a short-term investment.
-For your wines to reach satisfying value, you have to leave them time, at the very least 8 to 10 years.
-Hence the need to prioritise wines made for laying down.
+This is one of the most important points – you have to choose good wines but, most importantly, choose good vintages!
+Opt for years that are of good quality and made for aging.
+There is for a simple reason for this: wine is not a short-term investment.
+For your wines to reach a satisfying value, you have to leave them for a while, at the very least, for 8 to 10 years.
+Hence, the need to prioritise wines made for laying down.

 Good to know: iDealwine partnered with some great specialists in order to develop the perfect tool to help you: our vintage guide, which gives you the score and extra information on each vintage going back to 1798!